 Q. Considering what happened at Augusta, there was extensive commentary after you took your drop on 14.
 Can you walk us through the drop?
 Was there any debate about where you should drop it?
 Was there any wondering whether you were dropping it in the right spot?

 TIGER WOODS: Yeah, I talked to Casey and the caddie, and we agreed that's where it crossed.
 Because I hit a pop‑up big high hook, so it started way right, and then it went way left.
-So it had a lot of room to it.
+So it had a lot to room to it.

 We decided it crossed there, and I played it.